TechItAllServices/TechItAllServices-Main/README.md

 **NOTE: For more avdanced Codes please check [The Code Protocols](https://github.com/TechItAllServices/TechItAllServices-Main/blob/main/protocols/code_protocols.md)**

+## Keycard Levels
+### Level 1 Keycard - New Guy
+Access to level 1 systems
+### Level 2 Keycard - Worker
+Access to level 2 systems
+Access To Terminal
+### Level 3 Keycard - Manger
+Access to level 3 systems
+Access To Terminal
+### Level 4 Keycard - Supervisor
+Access to level 4 systems
+Access To Terminal
+### Level 5 Keycard - Executive
+Access to level 5 systems
+Access To Terminal
+### Level 6 Keycard - Director
+Access to level 6 systems
+Access To Terminal
+### Level 99 Keycard - Mod
+Mod Of TechItAll Services
+### Level 100 - Owner
+Level 100 doesnt exist.
+The owner has Level 99 perms but level 100 is just to say that this is the owner and not a mod.

 ## Clearance Levels
 **NOTE: Clearances Levels are differnt levels than keycards!**
 **NOTE: Clearance Levels are Differnt From Keycard Levels!**